Developer Training Material Warns Against Inappropriate Naming After Brainrot Memes Embarrass Japanese Government

 - DB → Daibou (Inmu)

-The training material draws from many other examples, including an incident where Yahoo Japan sent out push notifications informing users of attacks from special forces instead of stating that they were performing a notification test.
-This caused public distress and confusion.
+The training material draws from many other examples, including an incident where Yahoo Japan sent notifications informing users of attacks from special forces instead of stating that it was performing a notification test.
+The incident caused public distress and confusion.